Get a Duns Number

 Once you gain authorization D&B will provide you access to your files via iUpdate, where you can review, update, correct, and add company information.
 We will discuss more on iUpdate in future steps.

 Now if your company does not show up in the search results than most likely you do not have a DUNs Number so the next step would be to apply for one.

-It is important to note that once you set up a DUNS File your file will be created but it will be considered an incomplete file (marketing file) if you have no trade references reporting.
+It is important to note that once you set up your DUNSFile, your file will be created but it will be considered an incomplete file (marketing file) if you have no trade references reporting.